 This is why a simple set-up and problem is all you need up until this point.
-Once you have the heroes, look for opportunities to build on the story in ways that make the heroes central to it.
+Once you have the characters, look for opportunities to build on the story in ways that make the player characters central to it.
 Doing so is the key to an awesome game.